ayumi-cloud/orb/README.md

 1. Return false.

 Note: responses for which the above algorithm returns true and contain secrets are strongly encouraged to be protected using `Cross-Origin-Resource-Policy`.

+## Implementation considerations

+Setting the no-cors media URL to a URL ideally happens in a process that is not easily compromised as otherwise it can be used to bypass ORB in such a compromised process.

 ## Findings